TreLoymark/TreLoymark.github.io/README.md

 ## Use this space to list requirements you could not implement.

+I think I implemented all the requirements.
 ## Use this space to share bugs you’ve identified but didn’t have time to fix.

+I did not identified any further bugs that I didn't have time to fix but some layout problems regarding responsive design.